 Banking, Money and Taxes in Norway

 Banking in Norway is fairly straightforward.
-Given the country’s high level of technological advancement, most transactions in the country take place online and with cards.
+Given the country’s high level of technological advancement, most transactions take place online and with cards.

 It is important for expats moving to the country to get a national ID number, which makes it possible to open accounts and carry out transactions.

-The official Norwegian currency is the Norwegian Krone, or NOK.
+The official Norwegian currency is the Norwegian Krone, or NOK, which is divided into 100 øre.
 It has become one of the world’s most stable and powerful currencies.

 Banking in Norway

-Expats should to remember is to bring their passport and a passport photo, and to take a queue number when they walk into any bank (or any pharmacy, post office or bakery), so they don’t wait in vain.
+Expats should remember to bring their passport and a passport photo and to take a queue number when they walk into any bank.

 While it’s true that taxes are very high in Norway, expats may be pleasantly surprised to find that they are not as high as they feared.